Massacres of Poles in Volhynia and Eastern Galicia: July wave of massacres

 The Soviet victories acted as a stimulus for the escalation of massacres in July 1943, when the ethnic cleansing reached its peak.
 In the 1990s, a citation from an alleged "secret directive" by Dmytro Klyachkivsky (head-commander of the UPA-North) was published by Polish historian Władysław Filar:

 We should make a large action of the liquidation of the Polish element.
 As the German armies withdraw, we should take advantage of this convenient moment for liquidating the entire male population in the age from 16 up to 60 years.
 We cannot lose this fight, and it is necessary at all costs to weaken Polish forces.
 Villages and settlements lying next to the massive forests, should disappear from the face of the earth.

 The Kisielin massacre was a slaughter of Polish worshippers on 11 July 1943 during a Sunday mass.

-Full text of the "secret order" was never published and its authenticity is questioned.
+The full text of the "secret order" was never published and its authenticity is questioned.

 The UPA command decided to extend the genocidal action to the western areas of Volhynia, the districts of Horochów, Kowel and Vladimir, an area more densely populated by Poles.
 The action was to be coordinated to exploit the element of surprise to the maximum.
 The day after murder of Polish emissaries, 11 July 1943, was the start of the operation and is regarded as the bloodiest day of the massacres, with many reports of UPA units marching from village to village and killing Polish civilians.
 On that day, UPA units surrounded and attacked 96 Polish villages and settlements located in counties Horochów, and Włodzimierz Wołyński, and 3 in Kowel county.
 Fifty villages in the first two counties were attacked the following day.

 In the Polish village of Gurów, out of 480 inhabitants, only 70 survived; in the settlement of Orzeszyn, the UPA killed 306 out of 340 Poles; in the village of Sadowa out of 600 Polish inhabitants, only 20 survived.
 In Zagaje 260 Poles was killed.
 The wave of massacres lasted five days until July 16.
 The UPA continued the ethnic cleansing, particularly in rural areas, until most Poles had been deported, killed or expelled.
 The thoroughly-planned actions were conducted by many units and were well-coordinated.
 In August 1943, the Polish village of Gaj, near Kovel, was burned and some 600 people were massacred, and 438 people were killed, including 246 children, in Ostrówki.
 In July 1943, a total of 520 Polish villages were attacked, killing 10,000–11,000 Poles.
 At the same time, the killings in the eastern part of the county continued.